How to Accurately Calculate Import Duties with China HTS Code

 Practical Tips:

-- Set up detailed record-keeping systems to track duty drawback claims.
+- Set up detailed record-keeping systems to track duty drawback claims using the China HTS code.

 - Work with customs brokers to navigate the duty drawback program and submit accurate claims.